nathanyjones/startup/notes.md

 using JavaScript, and functions like insertChild, deleteElement, etc.
 * Default value of display property for span elements is 'inline'.
 * To update the text color of an element with id="byu": document.getElementById("byu").style.color = "green";
+* To add new properties to JavaScript objects, you either use dot notation or bracket notation.
+Ex. object.height = 10;
+* If statements, for loops, and while loops all have the same formatting as in Java/C++.
+* Switch statements are similar to if statements. switch(expression) {case value1: ... break case value2: ... break default: ...}
+* Promises:
+  * Pending: Initial state, operation is not yet completed.
+  * Fulfilled: Operation was successfully completed, and the promise has a resolved value.
+  * Rejected: The operation failed, and the promise has a reason for the failure (error).
+  * .then(): Attaches a callback for a fulfilled promise.
+  * .catch(): Attaches a callback for a rejected promise.
+  * .finally(): Attaches a callback that will be executed regardless of the outcome of the promise.

+### Useful Terminal Commands
+* ssh - Used to create a remote shell session.

+### Miscellaneous Info
+* Ex. banana.fruit.bozo.click Breakdown:
+  * Top Level Domain: .click
+  * Root Domain: bozo.click
+  * Subdomains: banana.fruit.bozo.click, fruit.bozo.click
+* A DNS A record can only point to an IP address
+* Ports:
+  * Port 80 - Reserved for HTTP
+  * Port 443 - Resereved fore HTTPS
+  * Pot 22 - Reserved for SSH (Secure Shell)